adyork/python-ecology-lesson/_episodes/15-refresher-day3.md

 * Check the environments that you have installed (command line instructions) : `conda env list`
 * Activating an existing environment:
-** Windows `activate environment_name`
+  * Windows `activate environment_name`
-** LINUX, macOS: `source activate environment_name`
+  * LINUX, macOS: `source activate environment_name`
 * List all packages and versions installed in active environment: `conda list`

-Creating an environmnent (what is an environment, why do you use it?)
-Downloading packages in your environment (default channel, other channels, what are channels) Checking environments you have
-Checking packages you have
+### Installing Packages
+Packages get installed in the environment that at that moment is active.
+Activate the required environment first before installing a package.

+Some packages that you use in python are already available in Anaconda, and can simply be imported in a script or notebook.
+Some packages can not be imported and need to be installed first.

+* Installing a package: `conda install PACKAGENAME`

+The command above looks for the package on a certain location in the cloud, but sometimes packages are stored on a different location.
+The location where Conda searches for the package is called a **channel**.
+The pacage "plotnine" for example is not available on the default location and therefore needed the have the channel specified where Conda should look for the package: `conda install -c conda-forge plotnine`

+Channels are locations where Navigator and conda look for packages.
+You can search and browse packages and channels on Anaconda Cloud.

 ### Jupyter Notebook
 Activate the correct environment that you want your notebook to use